dorota-alina/findNeedles-method/index.md

 for (String word : words) {
 ```

+## Input parameters sequence

+Provide `haystack` as the 1st parameter and `needles` as the 2nd one for ease of use and memory use reduction.

 ## Function name

 Replace the abstract figurative function name with an informative speaking name, for example